yanglunlai/yanglunlai.github.io/index.md

 ---
 layout: home
 title: Yang-Lun Lai
-subtitle: MS ECE (Robotics track) at University of Michigan
+subtitle: MS ECE Robotics at University of Michigan
 ---
 ### About me
 I am now pursuing my master’s degree in [Electrical and Computer Engineering](https://ece.engin.umich.edu/research/research-areas/robotics-autonomous-systems/) (Robotics track) at the [University of Michigan](https://umich.edu/).
 I have strong interests and multiple hands-on experiences in motion planning, sensor fusion, and machine learning for robots and autonomous vehicles.